pudly/schmopera-hugo/content/articles/listening-to-pop-music-an-opera-critics-s-running-playlist.md

 ## "High Hopes" by Panic!
 At The Disco

 Since Panic!
 At The Disco first showed up in 2005, Brendan Urie has been on my radar as a legit singer in the mainstream music world (because, readers, sometimes famous singers aren't actually good, believe it or not).
-"High Hopes" was released in 2018, and it's proof that Urie has the real chops needed by any lead singer -- and he's kept them up for over a decade, which is nothing to scoff at.
+"High Hopes" was released in 2018 on _Pray for the Wicked_, and it's proof that Urie has the real chops needed by any lead singer -- and he's kept them up for over a decade, which is nothing to scoff at.

 This song rings true to most people who've ever worked at something that's hard to achieve - like success as a professional musician.
 The lyrics start painfully true: